 Visit Robben Island

 Robben Island is just off the coast of Cape Town, and tours to the island happen seven days a week (so long as the weather is good).
 With nearly 500 years of rich history, Robben Island attracts thousands of people every year.
 If you’re on a solo adventure, you can easily hop on a boat at the V&A Waterfront.
-Robben Island was once the location where Nelson Mandela, a significant figure in South Africa’s history, was imprisoned for his political views.
-Now, the location provides both hope and stands as a symbol of pride.
+Robben Island was once where Nelson Mandela, a significant figure in South Africa’s history, was imprisoned for his political views.
+Now, the location provides hope and stands as a symbol of pride.

 The “Hop On Hop Off” Bus